wo3kie/cxxDojo/README.md

   Assert(accU.value() == 6);
 ```

-### thread_worker.cpp
+### task_worker.cpp
-Implement a simple thread worker that can execute tasks in a separate thread.
+Implement a simple task worker that can execute tasks in a separate thread.
 The worker should support pushing tasks to a queue and stopping the worker thread gracefully.
 Consider using a single-producer single-consumer (SPSC) queue for task management to ensure thread safety and efficient communication between the producer and consumer threads.

 ### timer.cpp
 Implement a function to measure an execution time of a some piece of code.